0x4447-office/0x4447_webpage_documentation/docs/products/cloud/aws-marketplace/rsyslog-server.md

 echo S3_BUCKET=$S3_BUCKET >> /home/ec2-user/.env
 ```

 At boot time, our product will check if a cert is already present in the bucket, and if so, we will download it instead of creating it again.
+By doing this we ensure that the server settings are alwasy the same.

+# 📞 Connect to the server

+Once the instance is up and running, get it's IP and connect to the instance over SSH uisng the slected key at teployment time.

-## Add users to the server
+# Add users to the server

 By default we create a custom user group in the system called `rsyslog`.
 This makes it easier for you to add developers as individual users to access the logs.
 This way they can freely look at the logs without having access to the whole system.